Home

 In the 1965 Mustang Restoration Part 5, we look at how to put the finishing touches on quarter panels, tail light panels and other sheet metal parts.

-There a number of cheap solutions to doing your own body work and achieving a professional result.
+There a number of cheap solutions to doing your own body work, using filler, sheet metal, quarter panels and other products to achieve a professional result.

 Professional Mustang Restoration Work